 Initially decay occurs only in the outermost surface of the tooth – the enamel.

 If this simple decay is left, it progresses through the tooth, towards the centre of the tooth, where the pulp is.
 This will cause the nerves in the pulp to react.

-The most common symptoms and complaints of those who then need RCT are:
+The most common symptoms and complaints of those who then need a root filling are:

 - Sensitivity when eating or drinking, often hot or cold foods

 Failing to take note of these warning signs can lead to the spread of the decay and make the situation worse.